 Rain may vary from year to year.
 Always ask your Africa Safari Expert about current and projected water levels for when you want to travel to avoid disappointment.

 The rule of thumb is: any activity on the water is best when water levels are at their lowest, otherwise the current is too strong.
 Any activity on land or in the air is best when water levels are higher, so you can enjoy the most dramatic views.

-Summer: November to March
+Summer: November to April

 - Average daytime temperature: 30°C / 86°F